 A typical bridging finance facility will range from three to twelve months but extended terms are not unheard of.
 Naturally, such lending does not tend to come cheap but can provide a quick means to achieve a longer term goal.

-The property market moves fast and being able to response quickly to an opportunity with development bridging finance can give you an edge.
+The property market moves fast and being able to response quickly to an opportunity with bridging finance can give you an edge.

 Development Bridging Finance – Exit strategy